Orphan pages (or posts) are webpages that have no internal links pointing to them. In other words, no other pages on your site link to them.

 Once done, click Add links change.

 The keyword map will be applied to your site, meaning you now have one or more internal links pointing to the previously orphaned pages.
-You will also see a success message, indicating you have now fixed your orphan page.
+You will also see a success message, indicating you have fixed your orphan page.

-That is how to fix your orphan pages using Link Genius.
+That is how to fix your orphan pages using AI Link Genius.
 However, Link Genius can do more than just detecting orphan pages.
 It can automate your internal linking strategy and allow you to bulk edit your internal links and anchor texts.

 You can refer to this guide on what Link Genius is and how it works.
 If you have additional questions, you’re always more than welcome to contact our dedicated support team.
 They are available 24/7, 365 days a year.